alex1kariuki/navigo/README.md

-# navigo
+# Navigo
-Implementation of the designs from https://www.xdguru.com/navigo-free-ui-kit/
+This is an app built from the inspiration of the designs from https://www.xdguru.com/navigo-free-ui-kit/.
+Built in Ionic.

 Screenshot 1